purcell/ibuffer-vc/README.md

 like to see your buffers grouped by the associated version control project.

-That's where `ibuffer-vc` comes in: it lets you group your buffers by their parent vc root directory, and/or display/sort them by the files' VC status.
+That's where `ibuffer-vc` comes in: it lets you:

+* Group your buffers by their parent vc root directory
+* See the VC status of the associated files
+* Sort buffers by their VC status

 ## Screenshot ##